by Dr. David Teplin, PsyD., C.Psych.

 With respect to CBT, often times we are also looking to give those adults with ADHD some day-to-day practical skills because in many ways, untreated and unmanaged, ADHD remains a serious impairing disorder.
 Of course, such impairment is on a continuum, and can vary considerably from one adult with ADHD to another.
 Thus, key areas in one's life are quite commonly negatively impacted, such as one's academic, work or occupational setting, one's intimate relationships, one's relationships with family and friends, as well as parenthood.

 This is where the behavioural aspects of CBT can be so important, practical, and beneficial for adults with ADHD.
-In particular, they may benefit greatly from acquiring various behavioural techniques, strategies and interventions to address anger management, low frustration tolerance, road rage, poor time management, disorganization, procrastination, acting in the moment, blurting out hurtful or insensitive comments, personal space, and misreading social cues (whether verbal or non-verbal in nature),
+In particular, they may benefit greatly from acquiring various behavioural techniques, strategies and interventions to address anger management, low frustration tolerance, road rage, poor time management, disorganization, procrastination, acting in the moment, blurting out hurtful or insensitive comments, personal boundaries, and misreading social cues (whether verbal or non-verbal in nature).

-Relapse prevention may be particularly beneficial for those adults with ADHD who also have co-existing problems with substance use, gambling, eating, and/or sex.
+Relapse prevention may be particularly beneficial for those adults with ADHD who also have co-existing problems with substance use, gambling, eating, spending, and/or sex.
 Such an intervention is geared toward teaching patients a wide range of cognitive and behavioural coping skills to avoid or deal with a brief return to such problems, or a full-blown return to previous levels of such problems, following a period of abstinence.
 Of particular importance here is to help patients recognize their various high-risk situations that can lead to potential problems, and do something about them.

 Another form of treatment that can be helpful for the adult with ADHD is couples therapy.
 This form of therapy may also need some modification from a more traditional approach to such work for those with adult ADHD.
 One of the issues here is that if one or both of the couple has adult ADHD, it becomes important to sort out what is specifically ADHD-related that such couples have to face, versus what is "garden variety" dynamics and issues between couples; period.